7 Reasons to Avoid Senioritis

 You May Have to Start Your College Search Over Again

-“Last year, we rescinded an early-decision offer after a student was kicked out of boarding school,’’ Ms. Merrill said.
+Bad grades are not the only possible pitfall.
+Some students lose their admission offers because of plagiarism, cheating, drunken misbehavior or arrest.“Last year, we rescinded an early-decision offer after a student was kicked out of boarding school,’’ Ms. Merrill said.
 “It’s especially painful for the early-decision candidate, because they have no other options, and it’s often too late to apply anywhere else.’’

-— “A Warning: Colleges Can Change Their Minds
+— “A Warning: Colleges Can Change Their Minds”

 by Tamar Lewin